-Pain in Lower Left Abdomen: 13 Possible Causes
+Pain in Lower Left Abdomen: 13 Causes (& When to See a Doctor)

 Pain the the lower left abdomen is usually a sign of excess gas or constipation.
 Other health conditions that can cause pain in this area include gastrointestinal illnesses, like diverticulitis, abdominal hernias and indigestion.
 Women in particular can have lower left side abdominal pain during menstruation, with endometriosis or ovarian cysts.